 Reason to renovation

-These are all questions to ask yourself to determine the scope of works needed for your renovation.
-For example, if your layout is poorly designed and you want to move the position of the basin, shower or toilet, additional plumbing work will be required.
+These are all questions to ask yourself to determine the scope of work needed for your renovation.
+For example, additional plumbing work will be required if your layout is poorly designed and you want to move the position of the basin, shower or toilet.

 Also, give thought to your family and future.
-What are your family needs and will your family grow in size?
-The answer to these questions may also change how you approach the panning of your bathroom renovation.
+What are your family needs, and will your family grow in size?
+The answer to these questions may also change how you approach the planning of your bathroom renovation.